the plan for the future

 In this case the banking sector is directly funding the government, not just transferring funds it is holding for the private sector.
 It is funding the government by expanding the money supply.
 The banking system swaps IOUs with the government, so it expands both sides of its balance sheet, and total deposit liabilities increase.

 In August 1861 the Secretary of the Treasury, Salmon P. Chase took out a $ 50,000,000 bank loan to finance the war effort.
 Both sides in the war also printed additional money.
 In December 1861 Northern banks and the federal government had to stop paying their debts in gold.
 The Treasury was then authorised to issue additional paper money called greenbacks.
 By 1865 there was $447,000,000 of them in circulation.
 Apart from that war bonds were issued like they five-twenty bonds.
 They were so called because they could be redeemed in not less than five years or more than twenty.
 They paid 6 percent interest in gold.
-By the end of the war $800 million worth of these bonds had been sold.
-The account in the course is a simplified version of the events and is not historically accurate.
+By the end of the war $800 million worth of these bonds had been sold.5 The account in the course is not historically accurate.

 Professor Mehrling claimed that Chase took all the gold from the banking system after receiving the loan.
 In this way the government gained control of the banking system's gold for financing the war.
 This allowed the North to buy war materials from abroad while the South had to rely on barter for cotton exports.
 It also caused a suspension of specie payments domestically.
 First a loan was made as follows: